-Located in Asheboro, North Carolina, Woodland Hill Center is one of just three facilities there.
-This facility was given an F, which is definitely concerning in our grading scheme.
-This facility does not seem to have any redeeming qualities.
-More information on this facility's category grades is available below.
-Its best category was inspections, which is discussed in the next section.
+Woodland Hill Center is an average-sized nursing home in Asheboro, North Carolina.
+We gave this facility an F, which is definitely concerning in our grading scheme.
+If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Asheboro.
+More information on this nursing home's category grades is available below.
+Its best category is inspections, which is discussed in the next paragraph.

 Woodland Hill Center